 English teacher candidates are expected to have significant completed coursework in English and ethnic studies, writing and literature.
 See prerequisites for English education.
 You will have an opportunity to complete up to two prerequisites during the Fall semester of your initial licensure coursework.

 In order to be recommend for your Minnesota 5-12 Communication Arts/Literature teaching license (English Education), you must successfully complete these licensure requirements required by the state of Minnesota.

 Priority deadline to apply: December 15

-To ensure you have the required prerequisites to enter the program, please get your transcript pre-checked by the academic adviser, Michelle McElroy before applying.
+To ensure you have the required prerequisites to enter the program, please get your transcript pre-checked by the academic advisor, Michelle McElroy before applying.
 A bachelor's degree and 2.80 GPA are required.